jordansissel/software-patterns/resource-pool/ruby/README.md

 Frequently, you will have a dynamic set of resources that can answer requests.

-For example, multiple web servers that can answer the same query, or multiple read-only database backends, etc.
+For example:

+* maintaining a pool of HTTP connections (with keep-alive) open to backend servers to reduce tcp/ssl handshake latency
+* keeping a pool of database connections to many read-only slaves

 ## Implementation options

-Worker and Thread pool implementations are quite plentiful, and may suit your needs here.
+Worker and Thread pool implementations are quite common in many languages, and may suit your needs here.
 However, I'm looking specifically to solve a more general "resource" pool.

 The work flow I wanted here was: